 I should mention that in addition to syncing with Medtronic’s (and ONLY Medtronic’s) CGM, the pump also syncs with a Roche fingerstick blood glucose meter called AccuChek Guide Link.
-The meter is quick and compact (even the strip vial is compact – they built it in an oval shape to save space. smart!), but the signal transmission into the pump is ungodly slow.
+The meter is quick and compact (even the strip vial is compact – they built it in an oval shape to save space. smart!), but the signal transmission into the pump is ungodly slow unless the user manually presses “send” on the meter.
 So if you’re counting on using the meter value for a bolus calculation, you’d better have something on hand to keep yourself busy while the reading transmits into the pump.
 Luckily, the CGM readings populate in the bolus calculation screen automatically in Smart Guard mode, so only carb entries are required when bolusing.

 Having used an OmniPod for so many years, I forgot how inconvenient tubing can be.
 Perhaps its not the tubing, but the LENGTH of the tubing.
 Like many people, I need long (43”) tubing so that I don’t have to unclip the pump from my pants when going to bathroom, lest the pump (and my pants) hang precariously from my infusion site.
 Unfortunately, the new “Extended Wear” infusion sets are only available with 23” or 32” tubing.